YoloNomy/YoloNomy.github.io/_cosmo/cosmo/astro-obs.md

 $$\sigma=\frac{2\pi^5k_B^4}{15h^3c^2}.$$

-This is known as Stefan's Boltzmann's law.
+This is known as the Stefan-Boltzmann law.

 <details>
   <summary>Proof</summary>